McFranko/FrankocoinCore/readme.md

 # Frankocoin
 Frankocoin is a concept for a scalable and private cryptocurrency.
 It will be able to process transactions at a rate 70%\* higher than bitcoin.
-It is designed to become more secure as the blockchain becomes longer, rivaling bitcoin.

 Most major cryptocurrencies suffer from the issue of scalability.
 The standard networks consists of thousands of nodes, with each node